 The Professional Graduate Programs Committee has developed a list of milestones and deadlines to keep students on track with university and department requirements.
 The table below lists the major milestones followed by suggested actions students take to stay on-track, develop professionally, and find future funding opportunities.

-i.
+13.4.1.
 Major Milestones